leonstel/leonstel.github.io/blogs/gmap4.md

 # Custom map component

-How a custom map component could look like, this is the one from the project.
+How a custom map component could look like, this is like the one from the project.

 ```
 export class XMenMap extends MapBase{